 Nowadays, making money from a new blog is not the same thing as it was in the last few years.
-The blogging community becomes larger with over 70 millions blogger on WordPress only.
-At the same time, people still not getting the exact search result that they need in Google, and the other search engines.
+The blogging community has become larger, with over 70 million bloggers on WordPress only.
+At the same time, people are still not getting the exact search results that they need in Google and other search engines.

-That adds more chances and options for bloggers to show their skills and add more content that people are searching for it.
-However, to turn your blog into a cash generator machine over time, you need to build lots, and strong content that ranks in Google and brings you, visitors, from the organic search.
+That adds more chances and options for bloggers to show their skills and add more content that people are searching for.
+However, to turn your blog into a cash generator machine over time, you need to build lots, and strong content that ranks in Google and brings you, visitors, from organic search.

 Forget blog monetization at the beginning

 The first thing to do when a blogger starts a site is to focus on the content before everything.
 If you just started, my first advice is to forget the monetization completely in the first few months.

 Believe it or not, when you create content that helps people, you can monetize it later, with affiliate links or banner advertising when you have lots of traffic.